-With one of the highest number of parasite, eusocial and pollinator species among all insect orders, Hymenoptera features a great diversity of specific-lifestyles.
-At the population genetic level, such life-history strategies are expected to decrease effective population size and efficiency of purifying selection.
-In this study, we tested this hypothesis by estimating the relative rate of non-synonymous substitution in 169 species to investigate the variation in natural selection efficiency throughout the hymenopteran tree of life.
-We found no effect of parasitism or body size, but show that relaxed selection is associated with eusociality, suggesting that the division of reproductive labour decreases effective population size in ants, bees and wasps.
-Unexpectedly, the effect of eusociality

-- is marginal compared to a striking and widespread relaxation of selection in both social and non social bees, which indicates that these keystone pollinator species generally feature low effective population sizes.
+With one of the highest number of parasite, eusocial and pollinator species among all insect orders, Hymenoptera features a great diversity of specific lifestyles.
+Eusociality and parastitism are specific life-history strategies particularly common in Hymenoptera.
+At the population genetics level, such life-history strategies are expected to decrease low effective population size and ereduced efficiency of purifying selection have been suggested as an evolutionary consequence of both social life and parasitism.
+In this study, we tested thisthese hypothesises by estimating the relative rate of nonsynonymous substitution in 169 species to investigate the variation in natural selection efficiency tand effective population size throughout the head tree of life.
+We found no effect of parasitism or body size, -but show that relaxed selection is associated with eusociality, suggesting that the division of reproductive labour decreases effective population size in ants, bees and wasps.
+Unexpectedly, the effect of eusociality is marginal compared to a striking and widespread relaxation of selection in both social and non social bees, which indicates that these keystone pollinator species generally feature low effective population sizes.
 This widespread pattern suggests specific constraints in pollinating bees potentially linked to limited resource and high parental investment.
-The particularly high load of - 20 deleterious mutations we report in the genome of these crucial ecosystem engineer species also raises new concerns about their ongoing population decline.
+Albeit strong, this widespread pattern in pollinating bees is difficult to clearly explain, but might suggest links between drops of effective population size and evolution of social life, as bees are the Hymenoptera group with the most appearances of eusociality in the tree of life.
+The particularly high load of deleterious mutations we report in the genome of these crucial ecosystem engineer species also raises new concerns about their ongoing population decline.